harmoniousmoss/Everything-AWS/README.md

 # Everything-AWS

+The Top-Up Game Voucher Web App is a specialized online platform designed to provide gamers with a seamless and convenient way to recharge or top up their in-game currencies, subscriptions, or virtual items.
+It caters specifically to the gaming community and offers a range of features tailored to their needs.

-Discover how I build a production ready end to end architecture by leveraging Amazon Web Service.
+Discover how I build a production ready end to end architecture for top up voucher web app by leveraging AWS services as the following below:

+Route 53
+Elastic Beanstalk
+Code Commit
+Simple Notification Service (SNS)
+S3
+Cloudfront
+CodePipeline
+Auto Scaling
+Elastic Load Balancing
+Identity and Access Management (IAM)
+Certificate Manager
+Shield
+WAF